1 Legal and enforcement framework

 1.2 Do any special regimes apply in specific sectors (eg, national security, essential public services)?

-Direct or indirect acquisitions by a foreign investor of, depending on the sector concerned, either 10% or 25% of the voting rights in a German company may be subject to the German foreign investment review regime set forth in the Foreign Trade Act and its accompanying ordinance.
-The German government has been increasingly active in this area recently.
-It may ultimately prohibit such acquisitions or impose obligations if this is necessary to safeguard public order or security.
-In this regard, an acquisition by a German company in which a foreigner holds 25% of the voting rights may be considered to constitute an indirect acquisition by a foreign investor.
+Direct or indirect acquisitions by a foreign investor of 10%, 20% or 25% of the voting rights in a German company may be subject to the German foreign investment review regime set forth in the Foreign Trade Act and its accompanying ordinance.
+On 27 April 2021, the German Federal Government passed the 17th Ordinance amending the Foreign Trade Ordinance (the 17th FTO Amendment), which aims to conclude the reforms of Germany's national investment control legislation that began in the year 2020.
+The German government may ultimately prohibit such acquisitions or impose obligations if this is necessary to safeguard public order or security.
+In this regard, an acquisition by a German company in which a foreigner holds 10%, 20% or 25% of the voting rights may be considered to constitute an indirect acquisition by a foreign investor.

-Further, a notification requirement applies if the target manufactures or develops certain weapons, military equipment or technology used to process classified government information or components thereof, provided that the acquirer is foreign (including acquirers from EU or EFTA states).
+Further, a notification requirement applies if the target manufactures or develops goods that are subject to export control, certain weapons, military equipment or technology used to process classified government information or components thereof, provided that the acquirer is foreign (including acquirers from EU or EFTA states).

-The FMEE may ex officio review across sectors acquisitions of at least 25% of the voting rights in a German target by acquirers from outside the European Union or EFTA.
+The FMEC may ex officio review across sectors acquisitions of at least 25% of the voting rights in a German target by acquirers from outside the European Union or EFTA.
 There is no notification requirement for such acquisitions.
-However, in order to obtain legal certainty, an acquirer may request a certificate of non-objection from the FMEE.
+However, in order to obtain legal certainty, an acquirer may request a certificate of non-objection from the FMEC.

 1.3 Which body is responsible for enforcing the merger control regime?
 What powers does it have?

 The FCO, based in Bonn, is mainly responsible for enforcing the merger control regime.
-The FCO is an independent federal authority assigned to the FMEE.
-The FCO has approximately 330 employees.
-Decisions are taken by a total of 12 decision divisions, organised mainly by economic sector.
+The FCO is an independent federal authority assigned to the FMEC.
+The FCO has approximately 400 employees.
+Decisions are taken by a total of 13 decision divisions, organised mainly by economic sector.
 Within the decision divisions, each case is decided by a collegiate body consisting of the respective division's chairman and two associate members.
 All decisions must be majority decisions.
 The decision divisions decide autonomously and are not subject to instructions in their decision making.

 The FCO has a wide range of powers.
 In particular, it may prohibit transactions or clear them subject to obligations or conditions.
 To safeguard its review powers, it may issue cease and desist orders or order the dissolution of a merger under certain circumstances.
 The FCO may impose substantial fines for failure to comply with merger control rules.
 It also has considerable information-gathering powers.